Remembering O.P. Huws 1943 – 2025

 The poor harpist, Eleri Owen, had to improvise on the harp for over half an hour until some deputy registrar was found and the legal niceties of the wedding could be concluded.
 At long last, Wil and Siw were then declared husband and wife.

 After the wedding Wil was due to start a new job, as deputy secretary of the Welsh Black Society in Caernarfon.
 So off they went on honeymoon – only for Wil to get an urgent message – that his new boss had been taken ill and he was required immediately in Caernarfon.
-So Wil had a new job, a new home, in a new area,
+So Wil had a new job, a new home, in a new area,…and a new wife!

 This was quite a change of scene for Siw; but Wil was in his element and in his territory.
 According to Osborn, Wil was the character who held that diverse group together.
 Wil had the ability to deal with everyone; he was one of the most likeable people you could ever meet.